Debug

 How do you understand the Visual Debugger UI?

 To examine the step output during execution, select a process step to view its details in the right pane.
-Below is a list of variables (both system and process) and their current values.
+Below is a list of variables (system and process) and their current values.

-Click anywhere on the debugger canvas to view the Diagram information in the right pane, as shown below.
-You can switch between Grid and Page View formats by selecting the checkbox.
+Click anywhere on the debugger canvas to view Diagram information in the right pane, as shown below.
+Switch between Grid and Page View formats by selecting the checkbox.
 Adjust the font size using the dropdown list.
 Change the paper size and workflow orientation to match the display size when rendered.
-Select the Outline checkbox to quickly navigate a large workflow by moving and holding down the blue box across the workflow schematic design.
+Select the Outline checkbox to quickly navigate a large workflow by moving and holding the blue box across the workflow schematic.

 How do you navigate through the Visual Debugger?

 The Visual Debugger UI appears as shown below.
-The process workflow is displayed in the center, with a green rectangle highlighting the current step.
-Click the Next button to execute the current step.
-The navigation advances to the next step in the workflow, and an alert appears in the upper right corner, as shown below.
+The workflow is displayed in the center, with a green rectangle highlighting the current step.
+Click the “Next” button to execute the current step.
+The navigation advances to the next step in the workflow, and an alert appears in the upper-right corner, as shown below.

-If the current step executed is a task step, the task information automatically opens in a new tab, as shown below.
-You can simply provide the necessary details in the UI and choose to complete, reject, or reassign the task.
+If the current step is a task step, the task information automatically opens in a new tab, as shown below.
+Simply provide the necessary details in the UI and choose to complete, reject, or reassign the task.

 Upon task completion, the Visual Debugger moves to the next step in the sequence.

-This approach helps you fully understand the workflow's intended process and expected results, which will assist in spotting deviations from the expected behavior.
+This approach helps you fully understand the workflow's intended process and expected results, enabling you to spot deviations from the expected behavior.

-Suppose you need to identify the particular issue or problem that requires debugging.
+Suppose you need to identify the specific issue or problem that requires debugging.
 This could involve unexpected behavior, errors, or failures in the workflow.
 You must reproduce the problem reliably.
-This step is essential because diagnosing and fixing the issue can be more difficult if you can't reproduce it consistently.
+This step is essential because diagnosing and fixing the issue becomes more difficult if you can't reproduce it consistently.

-Select the suspected process step on the Visual Debugger canvas and right-click to see the options below.
+Select the suspected process step on the Visual Debugger canvas, then right-click to see the options below.
 Choose either "Reset to step" or "Run from step."

-The debugger will route the process execution accordingly, and an alert notification will appear in the upper right corner, as shown below.
+The debugger will route the process execution accordingly, and an alert will appear in the upper-right corner, as shown below.

 Let's say you need to add a breakpoint farther ahead.
-Select the process step on the Visual Debugger canvas and right-click to see the options below.
-Use this method to add one or multiple breakpoints.
+Select the process step on the Visual Debugger canvas, then right-click to see the options below.
+Use this method to add one or more breakpoints.

 Let's say you need to identify the problem.
-You might want the debugger process to narrow down the scope of the issue to find the root cause.
+You might want the debugger to narrow the scope of the issue and find the root cause.
 This could involve systematically disabling or isolating parts of the workflow to determine which component is responsible.
 You can use a combination of breakpoints, run-to-step, or jump-to-step options.

-Select the process step on the Visual Debugger canvas and right-click to view the options below.
+Select the process step on the Visual Debugger canvas, then right-click to see the options below.
 Choose either 'Run to step' or 'Jump to step'.
-The debugger will then perform the chosen action.
+The debugger will then execute the selected action.

 How do you stop the debugging process?